Roofing

 4. Damage from surrounding trees.
 Branches that touch the rooftop can scratch at the roof’s surface.
 On asphalt shingle roofs, this could expose the asphalt layer to UV damage, while on metal roofs, this could expose the bare metal to corrosion.
 If you have trees on your property, have the outer branches trimmed regularly, keeping a clearance of about 10 feet.

-If you need help with residential siding and roofing, give our team at The Badger Company call at (608) 850-6282.
+If you need help with residential siding and roofing, give our team at The Badger Company a call at (608) 850-6282.
 You can also fill out our contact form to schedule an appointment.

 Kris Laufenberg